-Bangor University’s Dr Tomos Owen hosts a discussion focussing on the literary traditions of Wales and Ireland, with readings from Rachel Trezise, Tom Morris and Colin Barrett.
+Bangor University’s Dr Tomos Owen hosts a discussion focusing on the literary traditions of Wales and Ireland, with readings from Rachel Trezise, Tom Morris and Colin Barrett.

-Wales Arts Review gratefully acknowlegdes funding from the Arts Council Wales ‘Sharing Together’ inititiative for our Critics’ Roundtable, and wishes to thank Literature Wales and the Wales Millennium Centre for their support of this event.
+Wales Arts Review gratefully acknowledges funding from the Arts Council Wales ‘Sharing Together’ initiative for our Critics’ Roundtable, and wishes to thank Literature Wales and the Wales Millennium Centre for their support of this event.